pellepelster/pelle.io/site/content/pages/about.md

 I can help you to continuously deliver software to the cloud or on-premise, using test-first methodologies.
 With my experience from the transition of on-premise datacenters to cloud based solutions I can help you to migrate existing products and services to the cloud, or back.

+My operational background helps me to develop systems that are easy to operate, monitor and debug.
+I strongly believe in test driven development, both for software and infrastructure code.

-I enjoy diving into existing systems and to stabilize and overhaul the software and it's infrastructure.
+I enjoy diving into existing systems and to stabilize and overhaul the software, or it's infrastructure.

 {{% fa-title-h2 Ecosystems fa-leaf %}}